Mitsubishi i-MiEV: Other countries

 A test fleet of 10 i-MiEVs was deployed in Masdar City in Abu Dhabi in 2011 as part of a one-year pilot to test a point-to-point transportation solution for the city as complement of its sustainable public transportation systems, the Personal Rapid Transit (PRT) and the Freight Rapid Transit (FRT), both of which consist of automated electric-powered vehicles.

-Additionally the Dubai Mall was owns a small fleet of Peugeot iOns, intended to be delivery vehicles.
+Additionally the Dubai Mall owns a small fleet of Peugeot iOns, intended to be delivery vehicles.

 Global sales

 By the end of April 2019, the combined sales of the i-MiEV and Minicab MiEV had reached over 31,000 units.
 Including the rebadged Peugeot iOn and Citroën C-Zero sold in Europe, by the end of February 2018 a total of 46,827 i-MiEV family passenger cars had been sold worldwide since 2009.

 The following table presents total retail sales by year since deliveries of the i-MiEV began in July 2009 for the top selling national markets by variant (Mitsubishi i-MiEV/i, Peugeot iOn and Citroën C-Zero) through June 2014.